 ●Use an electric razor instead of a razor blade to shave.

 ●Always use sunscreen when you go outside.

 ●If an arm is affected, wear gloves when gardening, cooking, or doing other things that could hurt your skin.

 ●If a leg is affected, wear hard-soled shoes when outside.

-●If you do get a small cut, scrape, or bite on your arm, hand, leg, or foot, clean it well with soap and water.
-Then use an antibiotic cream.
-Call your doctor or nurse if it does not heal quickly or if you have signs of an infection.
+●If you do get a small cut, scrape, or bite on your arm, hand, leg, or foot, clean it well with soap and water and apply an antibiotic cream.
+Call your doctor or nurse as soon as possible if it does not heal quickly or if you have signs of an infection.

 ●To limit swelling: